backbone-cord/backbone-cord.github.io/plugins/replacement.md

 To exclude an element from replacement functions simple add the attribute `data-noreplace`.

+#### View Local Replacements

+Instead of registering a replacement function globally they can be provided within the scope of a view only.
+This is useful for building mixins or parent classes that need to control the building of a subclasses layout.
+To provide local replacement functions use the same syntax as global replacement functions but instead supply it on the view prototype level under the `replacements` property.
+The replacements must also be compiled using `Backbone.Cord.compileReplacements()`.
+See below for an example.

 #### Examples

 The following shows replacing a psuedo tag with multiple elements.